ironkayman/RebisTheory/rebis_theory.md

     In physiology, there were of storms and elemental properties of Nameless Realm, of frenzy and shadow, and of rage.
 3. Valkyries, later be known as Owlites, emerge.
 For now they are known as the celestial beings in the heavenly kingdom, located in proximity to the Nameless Realm.
 By that time dragons had descendants - drakes, wyverns and tortoises.
 Among them, only tortoises had developed into a civilization, known as tortomega upon the planet, which wold eventually become Cradle.
 Their homeland would be the now shattered Aurora Isles, with the rest of their territory located in the Gloaming Wildwoods.
 4. Valkyries hunted and slayed dragons, allowing for a outflow of energy to be created and manipulated with.
 That is the creation myth.
 As far as it goes, it was not the creation of the material realm, but rather a statement on the extent of the power dragons wielded, which was released in their passing.
+But this event also caused creation of godlike valkyrians, known as riders, known for their ability to manipulte the released primordial elemnts.
-5. Underworld develops by itself in isolation from the material realm.
+5. .
+Underworld develops by itself in isolation from the material realm.
 6. Isorians emerge as a civilization.
 They evolved separately from Owlites, but near the time to encounter dragons.
 7. Underworld is shortly discovered by Isorians, which shaped their own culture and myths.
 8. By the time Isorians became a spacefaring civilization, they started hunting dragons, primarily for the resources.
 But, with this power they eventually discovered universal energy, found in dragons passing, eventually developing into an interstellar empire.
 Spiral order was established.
-10. Tortomega and Valkyries are warring civilization in the material realm.
+9. Tortomega and Valkyries are warring civilization in the material realm.
 During this period tortomega would become known as Titans.
 The relation between both is complex.
-Primarily, titans built floating castles for valkyries.
+Primarily, titans assisted in building floating castles for valkyries as did vlkyrian riders, carbing worlds from stone.
 Those castles composed the known heavenly kingdom within the material realm.
+Due to greater stability of this period, decorates statues and busts of titans were carved in several castles as a form of rememberance.
-As the war went, titans were pressed by valkyries back into the woods.
+10. But, as the war went on, titans were pressed by valkyries back into the woods.
 In this state, Titans discovered the Underworld.
 11. By that point Underworld contained a fully developed civilization and, specifically, corporations.
 One of corporations would become on the forefront of the Underworld, known as Undercorp.
 12. As Titans uncovered Underworld, under a lead of the Nefarious Imp, both civilization in beneficial agreement managed to back up.